TheLogicMaster/switch-gdx/README.md

 This is a WIP Nintendo Switch Homebrew LibGDX backend based on LibNX and the CodenameOne [Parpar VM](https://github.com/codenameone/CodenameOne/tree/master/vm).
 It uses a custom fork of the VM named [Clearwing VM](https://github.com/TheLogicMaster/clearwing-vm).
 It's early in development and only works for simple GDX applications.
 It also provides a CMake project configuration for natively debugging applications on a PC.
 It's similar to RoboVM, except it generates C code which is then compiled for the specific target.
+See [Tests](TESTS.md) for current GDX compatibility.

 ## Installation
 - Install JDK 8